Robophil/moriana-react/README.md

 ## Databases Approach

-A deployment can have multiple CouchDB servers with replication (a server corresponds to a physical machine, so one Couch server per laptop or per rack/cloud server), but it can also have multiple "databases" per server for a project's user requirements.
+A deployment can have multiple CouchDB servers with replication (a server corresponds to a physical machine, so one Couch server per laptop or per rack/cloud server), but it can also have multiple databases per server for a project's user requirements.

 Databases are used to logically separate data.
 For example, a remote clinic might have two databases, a "Warehouse" which is the clinic's supply store, and a "Dispensary", where medical supplies are issued to patients.
 On one laptop, pharmacy staff can transfer items from their Warehouse database to their Dispensary database.
 An organization then can have multiple clinics each with two databases, and transfer stock between these databases.
 Staff then can have access only to specific databases.